JohnRamos940/armistice/DOCUMENT.md

 exercising thus obedience to the norms of the Constitution and laws of Ukraine and to the duly constituted authorities of the nation, and their commitment to contribute to the security and defense of the nation at large and cooperating with the Western Powers towards the goal of a brighter future and prosperous society finally free from the years of suffering and persecution incurred at the hands of the Russian occupier.
+Adygeans who have collaborated with Russia in the conduct of its war against Ukraine will be punished accordingly for their actions.

 In addition, upon the official retrocession of Crimea as constituent Autonomous Republic of Ukraine, the Crimean Tatar language shall be fully restored and education in it made mandatory alongside the Ukrainian language, and efforts made